thespielplatz/BackupCard/README.md

 [![MIT License Badge](docs/img/license-badge.svg)](LICENSE)

-Creates from a mnemonic (BIP39) a printable sheets of:
+Creates from a mnemonic (BIP39) printable sheets for:
 - backup card of the mnemonic for lamination
 - cover sheet for the backup card
 - the zpub with QR code for account 0 `m/84'/0'/0'`
 - Sheet with 8 addresses (and a button to produce more)

+For a single page offline version either run `npm run build` or download the latest `backup-card-offline.html` from the [releases](https://github.com/thespielplatz/BackupCard/releases).

 The idea is to use this in a safe environment: e.g.
 - small linux loaded in RAM without hdd or pendrive, so no data is persisted